Did you watch The Rings of Power or The House of the Dragon this year?

 Here’s the breakdown:

 2022 was settling further into life in Nashville with my wife Alex and the dogs.
-It was also a year of crazy travel that surprised me when I looked back upon the year.
-It was also a year in which I struggled to find my footing on how I wanted a typical day to look.
+It was also a year of crazy travel that surprised me when I looked back.
+Lastly, it was a year in which I struggled to find my footing on how I wanted a typical day to look.

-A creator who does interesting things, has interesting conversations, and shares work that inspires people to live differently.
+My goal is to just be a creator who does interesting things, has interesting conversations, and shares fun work that inspires people to live differently.

 Everything else is superfluous.